Helicopter operator wins new North Sea deal with Neptune

 Oil and gas company Neptune Energy has awarded a contract to CHC Helicopters for offshore transport services in the Dutch sector of the North Sea.

-Neptune Energy disclosed on Tuesday that it has awarded a contract worth $53 million to CHC Helicopters for offshore transport in the Dutch North Sea to and from 29 Neptune-operated platforms in the Netherlands, optimising flight schedules and reducing associated emissions.
+Neptune Energy disclosed on Tuesday that it had awarded a contract worth $53 million to CHC Helicopters for offshore transport in the Dutch North Sea to and from 29 Neptune-operated platforms in the Netherlands, optimising flight schedules and reducing associated emissions.

-The oil and gas player highlighted that this is part of a longer-term Alliance Agreement with CHC, which will enable the two firms to optimise flight scheduling and route planning to reduce the total number of offshore flights.
+The oil and gas player highlights that this is part of a longer-term Alliance Agreement with CHC, which will enable the two firms to optimise flight scheduling and route planning to reduce the total number of offshore flights.
 This agreement has been awarded for three years, with two one-year extension options on the table.

 Nicola Goodwin, Neptune Energy’s Head of Supply Chain & Logistics in the Netherlands, remarked: “The new Alliance Agreement is an innovative approach for Neptune Energy and our service partner.
 It will enable us to build on our good safety record, reduce the CO2 emissions associated with offshore transport, and improve overall efficiency.”